-There are many different types of accountants, including Certified, Staff, Investment, Cost, Project, Management, or Forensic.
+There are many different types of accountants, including Certified, Staff, Investment, Cost, Project, Management, and Forensic.
 Each has a slightly different field of expertise.

 The Evolution of Bookkeeping and Accounting

-Recently, there has been a tremendous change in the way things are done.
+Recently, there has been a tremendous change in how things are done.
 Computer software and smartphone app development all mean that the procedures for generating more complex accounts have been dramatically simplified.

 Today’s software can generate many financial statements, which were previously the remit of an accountant.

 The truth is that there will always remain a divide between the two roles, and even though the software can generate a set of complex accounts from information that was input by a bookkeeper, the human touch of an accountant will still provide necessary nuances that a computer program is incapable of.

 An excellent example of this is year-end accounts, where specific adjustment entries are required.
-These include:

 - Revenues or assets earned that have not yet been entered into the system.